 Since your Discharge Certificate (or Certificate of Service) is a valuable document you will be wise to have it recorded.
 This means having an exact copy of it made in the official record books of the county.
 To do this you should take it to the county clerk, county recorder, or other appropriate official at your local county courthouse.
 In most states, it will be recorded without charge.
-The original will be returned to you.
-If you have need for a copy, you can get a certified one from the county which will be legally usable.
+The original will be returned to you and then, if you ever need a copy, you can get a certified one from this official which will be legally usable.